Travel guide

 eSIM for Chicago: data upon arriving in the Windy City

-Skyscrapers on Lake Michigan, museum architecture, and the best jazz clubs in the United States: Chicago demands a connected mobile to navigate between the Loop, Navy Pier, and Millennium Park without getting lost.
-An eSIM for Chicago gives you internet as soon as you land, no store needed and no expensive US roaming.
-In this guide, you’ll see how to get data when you arrive at O'Hare or Midway, coverage in the Windy City, and why you should buy a US eSIM.
+Skyscrapers by Lake Michigan, museum-worthy architecture, and the best jazz clubs in the United States: Chicago demands a connected mobile to navigate between the Loop, Navy Pier, and Millennium Park without getting lost.
+A Chicago eSIM gives you internet as soon as you land, without visiting a store and without the expensive US roaming.
+In this guide, you’ll learn how to get data upon arrival at O'Hare or Midway, real-world coverage in the Windy City, how many GB you need, and what mistakes to avoid before flying.

 eSIM for Chicago: direct answer

-For Chicago, you buy a US eSIM and choose the plan based on the number of days: 5 GB for a city weekend, 10 GB for a full week.
-You install it at home, activate it when you land at O'Hare or Midway, and browse on US networks without changing your Spanish SIM card.
+For Chicago, you buy a US eSIM and choose the plan based on the number of days: 5 GB for an urban weekend, 10 GB for a full week.
+You install it at home, activate it upon landing at O'Hare or Midway, and browse on US networks without changing your Spanish SIM card or affecting the number you use for banking.

-Chicago is a very compact city and well-connected by the elevated metro (the "L"), so you'll rely heavily on maps and transportation apps.
-With your own data from minute one, you can move around without depending on Wi-Fi.
-Let's start with a practical detail: Chicago can be reached via two different airports.
+Chicago is a very compact city with excellent public transportation via the elevated train (the "L"), so you'll rely heavily on maps and transportation apps from the first minute.
+With your own data, you can move around without depending on hotel Wi-Fi or a coffee shop, and avoid the temptation to connect to open public networks when you need to check work emails or a reservation.
+Let's start with a practical detail: Chicago has two different airports, and it's good to know which one you'll be arriving at before you land.

 eSIM for Chicago: data upon arrival in the Windy City